Please welcome Simply Recipes contributor Hank Shaw who is doing a series here on barbecue sauces. If you love mustard, you'll love this sauce! ~Elise

-Like most barbecue sauces, this one matures as it cooks.
+Like most barbecue sauces, South Carolina BBQ sauce matures as it cooks.
 You will want it to cook at least 30 minutes, but if you are holding it for hours, you might need to add a little more mustard and water to keep it pourable.

 Use this sauce toward the end of barbecuing meat because the sugar will caramelize fast, then burn.
 So leave it until the last 45 minutes or so, and paint it on in coats, letting each coat cook into the meat a bit before adding the next one.